 Napoleon was still regarded as a national hero in France despite his defeat in Egypt, and he managed to build solid ties with influential French political elites.
 On November 9, 1799, Napoleon overthrew the Directory (the Coup of the 18th Brumaire) and, following the signing of a new Constitution, declared himself the “First Consul” of France in 1799.

 In the years leading up to 1804, Napoleon implemented various reforms intended to transform and stabilize France, setting the stage for transforming it into an Empire.
-The Napoleonic Code, or Civil Code, represents one of the most known Napoleonic legacies in French law.
+The Napoleonic Code, also known as the Civil Code, represents one of the most well-known Napoleonic legacies in French law.
 It created a new legal framework for civil, property, and religious rights.
 Aiming to centralize power, Napoleon implemented administrative reforms, established prefectures, and appointed his loyal representatives.
 Napoleon also reformed the French educational system; he opened the University of France and promoted science, mathematics, and technological advancements.

-In 1804, Napoleon declared himself Napoleon I, Emperor of France, and embarked on restructuring Europe, headed by France.
+In 1804, Napoleon declared himself Napoleon I, Emperor of France, and embarked on restructuring Europe under France’s leadership.
 The Napoleonic Wars of 1803–1815 were intended to affirm Napoleon’s supremacy over the European continent and expand French borders.
 Among others, the Battle of Austerlitz against Austria and Russia proved to be one of the most important victories for Napoleon, contributing to the creation of the Rhine Confederation.

 In 1812, Napoleon’s invasion of Russia proved disastrous and was followed by another loss against the coalition forces of Austria, Prussia, Russia, and Sweden in the Battle of Leipzig in 1813.
 Napoleon was forced to flee to Paris, but a few months later, in March 1814, the coalition forces entered Paris.
 Napoleon was forced to abdicate his throne on April 6, 1814, with the following words: “There is no sacrifice, not even that of life, which I am not ready to make for the interests of France.”
 He was exiled to Elba, a remote island of Italy, arriving there on May 3, 1814.